-Your business and your customers need to access and exchange information simply, seamlessly and securely. iconectiv's extensive experience in information services and its unmatched numbering intelligence helps you do just that.
-In fact, more than 2 billion people count on our platforms each day to keep their networks, devices and applications connected.
-Our cloud-based Software as a Service (SaaS) solutions span network and operations management, numbering, trusted communications and fraud prevention.
+Your business and your customers need to confidently access and exchange information simply, seamlessly and securely. iconectiv's extensive experience in information services, digital identity and numbering intelligence helps you do just that.
+In fact, more than 5K customers rely on our data exchange platforms each day to keep their networks, devices and applications connected and 2B consumers and businesses protected.
+Our cloud-based information as a service network and operations management and numbering solutions span trusted communications, digital identity management and fraud prevention.
 For more information, visit www.iconectiv.com.
-Follow us on Twitter and LinkedIn.
+Follow us on X and LinkedIn.